munificent/finch/doc/markdown/expressions.markdown

     ' can also be combined
     -- ?! ---@ <=/=> @*#%&#$@&!

-Finch has no built-in operators.
-An expression like:
+All operators are *infix*&mdash; they have operands on both sides.
+Using an operator sends a message to the left-hand operand with the right-hand one as an argument.

     :::finch
     a + b

-Means "send a `+` message to `a`, passing in `b` as an argument."
-All operators have the same precedence and associate from left to right.
+The above expression means "send a `+` message to `a`, passing in `b` as an argument."
+Finch doesn't have any built-in operators: they're all just message sends.

+Because of this, all operators have the same precedence and associativity (left to right).
 This is unlike most other languages with hard-coded precedence levels.
 Parentheses are your friends here.

     1 + 2 * 3   ' evaluates to 9 in Finch
     1 + (2 * 3) ' evaluates to 7

 Because there are no built-in operators, there are no unary operators in Finch.
-To negate an expression, instead of an unary `-` operator, send it the unary `neg` message:

-    ' NOT valid
-    - someVar
+Instead, it uses unary message for what would be an unary operator in another language:

-    ' OK!
+    ' C/JS/etc.  Finch
-    someVar neg
+    -value       value neg
+    !condition   condition not

 ### Keyword Messages

 We've covered messages that take zero arguments (unary) and one (operators).
-To pass more than one argument, you use keyword messages.
+To pass more than one argument, you use *keyword messages*.
 A keyword is a name followed by a colon (`:`), or just a colon by itself.
 A keyword message is formed by alternating keywords and arguments.
 An example will help here:

     :::finch
-    dictionary addKey: "some key" value: "the value"
+    dictionary add-key: "some key" value: "the value"

-This sends the `addKey:value:` message to the `dictionary` object, passing in "some key" and "the value" as arguments.
+This sends the `add-key:value:` message to the `dictionary` object, passing in "some key" and "the value" as arguments.
 You can chain as many keywords as you want in a single message (within reason):

-    chef prepareSoup: tomato appetizer: calimari entree: veal dessert: cake
+    chef cook-soup: tomato appetizer: calimari entree: veal dessert: cake

-That sends a *single* `prepareSoup:appetizer:entree:dessert:` message to `chef` with four arguments.
+That sends a *single* `cook-soup:appetizer:entree:dessert:` message to `chef` with four arguments.

 Like other messages, keyword messages usually follow a receiver (`dictionary` and `chef` in the above examples).
 However, you can also omit the receiver.
 In that case, it will implicitly be sent to a special `Ether` object: